Table of Contents

 The family of Chlamydiaceae contains 3 human pathogens:

 Chlamydiae are immobile, gram-negative bacteria.
 The cell wall does not contain a peptidoglycan layer, but lipopolysaccharides.
 Common to all chlamydiae is their complex reproduction cycle.
-Due to a defect in their own energy metabolism, chlamydia is dependent on that of its host.
+Due to a defect in their own energy metabolism, chlamydiae are dependent on the metabolism of the host.